 Less than six months after the horrific shooting in Aurora, Colo., left 12 people dead, the film industry is once again being forced to look in the mirror and reevaluate the violence that floods our screens on a daily basis.

-at Sandy Hook Elementary that claimed the lives of 20 children and six adults has left the nation reeling — and studios and television networks are quickly canceling, changing and delaying films and series out of respect.
+The recent tragedy at Sandy Hook Elementary that claimed the lives of 20 children and six adults has left the nation reeling — and studios and television networks are quickly canceling, changing and delaying films and series out of respect.